Kexin-Wei/GRE_verbal_interactive_py/README.md

  3. Type "stop!" to exit and the record will be noted.

- 4. After every 5 words will be stopped and maybe review for better equality.
+ 4.After every 5 words will be stopped and maybe review for better equality, also file autosaved.

 ## Special alphabet
   - é : use e/